Qingqing-Yang-177/Qingqing-Yang-177.github.io/index.md

 ---

 ### About Me

-Hi, I am Qingqing Yang, and I am a PhD student in Psychology, focused on Cogitive Neuroscience at the Ohio State University from Aug 2024, working with [Prof. Hsin-Hung Li](https://www.hsinhungli.com/) and [Prof. Julie Golomb](https://u.osu.edu/golomblab/). `last update: Apr 2026`
+`last update: Apr 2026`

-Education and Training:
+Hi, I am Qingqing Yang, a PhD student in Psychology, focused on Cogitive Neuroscience at the Ohio State University from 2024, working with [Prof. Hsin-Hung Li](https://www.hsinhungli.com/) and [Prof. Julie Golomb](https://u.osu.edu/golomblab/).
+Here are my past education and experience:
 - [2017-2021] B.S. in Psychology from Zhejiang University
 - [2021-2023] M.A. in Psychology from New York University in 2023
 - [2023-2024] Assistant research scientist at NYU with Dr. Clayton Curtis and Dr. Cate Hartley